 Please note: On some Android phones, instead of “Device Maintenance” it may say “Device Care” or something similar.

 You should see a button that says “Free up space” or “Free up storage space.”
 Once you tap it, your phone will begin the process of creating more storage.

 The way it does this is by deleting files that you have already backed up.
 Here’s how that screen looks:

-When you press “Clean now,” look for the check mark in a blue circle (See image below).
+When you press “Clean now,” look for the checkmark in a blue circle (see image below).

 Once your phone is cleaned, the device will show you just how much space you freed up and how much you have left.
-Among the metrics you’ll see are:
+Among the other metrics you’ll see are: